troyready/cloudformation-ruby-dsl/README.md

 # cloudformation-ruby-dsl

 A Ruby DSL and helper utilities for building Cloudformation templates dynamically.

-Written by [Bazaarvoice](http://www.bazaarvoice.com).
+Written by [Bazaarvoice](http://www.bazaarvoice.com): see [the contributors page](https://github.com/bazaarvoice/cloudformation-ruby-dsl/graphs/contributors) and [the initial contributions](https://github.com/bazaarvoice/cloudformation-ruby-dsl/blob/master/initial_contributions.md) for more details.

 ## Motivation